-2 Ways E- Retailers Can Improve Their Returns Management
+2 Ways Online Retailers Can Improve Their Returns Management in 2018

 A retailer’s job isn’t finished when the customer clicks “submit order.”
-Even after the customer leaves your website, a seasoned retailer – whether operating online or in a storefront – should be adequately prepared for the next potential customer touchpoint: returns.
+Even after the customer leaves your website, a seasoned brand– whether operating online or in a storefront – should be adequately prepared for the next potential customer touchpoint: returns.

 Returns are one point in the customer journey where logistics and fulfillment partners can be of tremendous help to eCommerce brands.
 Logistics providers can help retailers execute returns with clearly delineated policies and streamlined management that make handling returned items and refunds stress-free.

-We’ve come up with a couple of strategies below for logistics and fulfillment providers to help them revamp their returns management operations.
+We’ve come up with a couple of strategies below for logistics and fulfillment providers to help them revamp their returns management operations in 2018.

 This might be a no-brainer, but perhaps the easiest way to help facilitate the returns process is through a coherent set of instructions.
 Customers should know precisely how to prepare an item they’re returning and where to send it.
 Logistics partners can minimize confusion by offering original order information and package return slips that are easy to access.